-Serving the community since 1873, Box Hill Cemetery is still an active, operational cemetery for interment and memorialisation supporting today’s bereaved families.
+Serving the community since 1873, Box Hill Cemetery continues as an active, operational cemetery for interment and memorialisation in support of today’s bereaved families.

-Box Hill Cemetery record searches for genealogical or any other purpose may be conducted by website visitors anytime by simply selecting the 'Find a Grave or Memorial Search‘ function.
+Box Hill Cemetery record searches for genealogical or any other purpose may be conducted by website visitors anytime by simply selecting the ‘Grave or Memorial Search‘ function.
 Maps of selected sites and surrounding areas may be printed to help visitors find specific graves and memorials.

 Just a few of our perhaps better-known permanent residents are businessman Sidney Myer (d.
 1934), poet C. J. Dennis (d.
 1938) and businessman Sir William Angliss (d.
 1957).
 They rest in the company of the Honourable Lieutenant General Sir James McCay (d.
 1905), artist James Alfred Turner (d.
 1908), prized architect (& father of composer Percy Grainger) John Henry Grainger (d.
 1917), shipping magnate & founder of Golden Fleece H. C. Sleigh (d.
 1933), metallurgist & businessman Sir John Higgins (d.
 1937), politician & lawyer Maurice Blackburn (d.
 1944), inventor of Vegemite Dr Cyril Callister (d.
-1949), professor of veterinary science & first chairman of the CSIRO Sir Ian Clunies Ross (d.
+1949), inaugural chairman of the CSIRO Sir Ian Clunies Ross (d.
 1956), founders of The Australian Ballet Xenia (d.
 1985) and Edouard Borovansky (d.
 1959), artist Joy Hester (d.
-1960), and inaugural Australian Drivers Champion & four times Australian Grand Prix winner Lex Davison (d.
+1960), and Australian Drivers Champion & four times Australian Grand Prix winner Lex Davison (d.
 1965).
-Many more graves are also of considerable interest, including those of other pioneers, historical characters, sporting legends and other notable persons.Box Hill Cemetery’s cultural, historic and landscape values are considered of State significance by the National Trust.
+Many more graves are also of considerable interest, including those of other pioneers, historical characters, community leaders, sporting legends and other notable persons.Box Hill Cemetery’s cultural, historic and landscape values are considered of State significance by the National Trust.
 The unique and fascinating 1929 columbarium and Sidney Myer memorial are also on the Victorian Heritage Register.